 The architecture of software applications has evolved radically in the last 15 years.
 From purchasing expensive hardware for every application that a business runs, costing tens of thousands of pounds, to running virtual machines on a hypervisor, like VMWare.

 Today we have cloud platforms; AWS from Amazon, Microsoft Azure and, more recently, Google Cloud.
 The overriding benefit is that the cost of hosting and running applications and services in the Cloud is now much lower than before.

 But this is not the whole story.
-There are a multitude of other benefits of being cloud connected, especially where mobile apps are concerned.
+There is a multitude of other benefits of being cloud-connected, especially where mobile apps are concerned.

 Why have Cloud Connected Apps?

 A mobile app usually requires an API service to communicate with.
 This API is the part of the app that does a lot of the server-side heavy lifting, usually retrieving and manipulating data.